What we know about a large dam's catastrophic breach in Ukraine

 You can see that the road, which runs over the dam, was washed away between 2-3 June.
 That indicates to me that there were structural issues at the facility before whatever happened today. pic.twitter.com/0konHd77Jr

 Things got worse this year.
-On June 2, a road that traverses part of the dam seemingly failed, indicating a potentially far-ranging structural failure.
+On June 2, a road that traverses part of the dam seemingly failed, indicating a potentially far-ranging structural problems.
+The changes suggest the possibility that a failure, rather than military activity, is what ultimately brought down the dam.

 As images from last week show, the road, which runs over a portion of the dam's eastern side, looks to have been washed away.